sts10/new-fandom-wordlists/readme.markdown

 foerost dei mecheaux isorpian comlink faos
 ```

+(These list attributes are printed using a tool called [Tidy](https://github.com/sts10/tidy).)

 ## Profane words

 There are a few profane words in these word lists.
+Feel free to remove them as you wish for your needs.

 ## Licensing